myhro/docs-content/content/reference/api/index.md

 ### Changelog

-Follow the [API changelog](/reference/api/changelog/) for information on new functionality as well as changes and bug fixes in existing methods.
+Follow the [API changelog](/reference/api/changelog/) for information on new functionality as well as changes and bug fixes to existing methods.

 ### Example Helper